-Available from an incredible £159pp, staying for 3 nights in this well reviewed award winning hotel in the vibrant city of Amsterdam, Holland.
-This offer is available on a 4★ hotel on a Bed & Breakfast board basis and is based on 2 persons sharing.
-We have availability on selected dates travelling between 1st June - 29th August.
-Flights options are available from Bristol, Liverpool, Gatwick, Luton, Stansted, Southend.
-Manchester and Newcastle +£35pp.
-Glasgow, Edinburgh and Belfast from +£55pp.Other regional departure airports at a supplement.
-This offer also includes a 25% discount in the restaurant Bar De Stijl.
+Available from an incredible £149pp, staying for 2 nights in this well reviewed award winning hotel in the vibrant city of Amsterdam, Holland.
+This offer is available on a 4 star Bed & Breakfast board basis and is based on 2 persons sharing.

 Artemis Hotel is a 4 star deluxe hotel built in typical Dutch design, located between the centre of Amsterdam and the airport.
 Being within easy reach of the city centre makes it an ideal hotel for those wanting to explore the historical sights, bars and restaurants within Amsterdam.
 It is the perfect choice for both leisure and business travellers alike.

 The hotel is perfect for meetings with its 11 meeting rooms with a good choice of facilities including a projector and internet access.
 There is a reception area, underground garage parking and restaurant/bar with a beautiful waterside terrace.
 The restaurant serves breakfast, lunch and dinner as well as drinks to enjoy whilst relaxing in the Dutch atmosphere.

 Artemis Hotel comprises of 256 rooms all with a contemporary design including Superior, Executive and Business rooms.
 All rooms are equipped with a bathroom with a bath and/or a shower, hairdryer, Wi-Fi access, laptop size safe, flatscreen TV and floor to ceiling windows.